n0aheuw/structured-programming_EE20084/README.md

 Requirements
 ------------
-I used Conda when devloping the code within this repositrie
+I used Conda exclusively when devloping the code within this repository and its associated libraries.

 License
 -------